 Instructions

 - Sieve the fondant icing sugar into a large mixing bowl and add enough water to make it the right consistency for spreading on biscuits.
 You can add a drop of vanilla extract if you like too.
 It should be thin enough to drizzle but not too runny to drip off the biscuits.
+The consistency of smooth peanut butter for example is perfect.
 Follow the instructions on your packet of icing for rough measurements.

-- Split the icing into four different smaller bowls and add food colouring gel to each small bowl.
+- Split the icing into four different small bowls and add food colouring gel to each small bowl.
 Only use a drop because you want the colours to stay pale and pastel shades.
+Pink food colouring, purple, pale blue and white work well.

-- Lay each biscuit out on a flat surface and drizzle a bit of each coloured icing onto a Rich Tea biscuit.
+- Lay each biscuit out on a flat surface (baking trays lined with greaseproof paper work well) and drizzle a bit of each coloured icing onto a Rich Tea biscuit using the back of a teaspoon, going up to the outside edges of the biscuits.
+There's no need to use a piping bag unless you want to.
 Swirl the colours together until you are happy with the look and have a colorful cookie.
 Be creative - you can have pastel unicorns, rainbow unicorns - anything goes!
-Add sprinkles and leave to set on a wire rack or baking tray lined with parchment paper.
+Add sprinkles or edible glitter and leave to set on a wire rack or baking tray lined with parchment paper.
 This should take 20-30 mins.

 - Enjoy straight away!